Fusion4Energy/SCtools/sctools/report_generation/README.md

 Open the docx file with Word and set the layout to horizontal.
 Then save it as a PDF file.

 # Issues
 These scripts are designed to work with CAD files that follow the ENOVIA code convention (a # and six alphanumeric characters at the end of every component name).
 It may not work properly with generic CAD files.
-It could be updated to use the last version of the Componen class as seen in the current csv_generator.py script.
+It could be updated to use the last version of the Component class as seen in the current csv_generator.py script.